Milwaukee Road EP-2 Class

 Mountains near Snoqualmie Pass.
 The Chicago, Milwaukee and St. Paul Railway became the Chicago,

-The EP-2 class locomotive shown above was originally numbered #10251 and in 1939 was renumbered as
+Road.
+The EP-2 class locomotive shown above was originally numbered #10251 and in 1939 was

-#E-2.
-An interesting feature of the EP-2 class electric locomotive was that when a train was on the
+renumbered as #E-2.
+An interesting feature of the EP-2 class electric locomotive was that when a train

-way down from the top of Snoqualmie Pass, the locomotive engineer would slow the train by throwing a
+was on the way down from the top of Snoqualmie Pass, the locomotive engineer would slow the train by

-switch, engaging regenerative braking, in which the locomotive's gearless traction motors worked as
+throwing a switch, engaging regenerative braking, in which the locomotive's gearless traction motors

-generators, sending power back into the overhead power lines.
-Locomotive #E-2 was rebuilt in 1953
+worked as generators, sending power back into the overhead power lines.
+Locomotive #E-2 was

-photographed the above scene in October 2003 at the Museum of Transportation in St. Louis, Missouri.
+type.
+I photographed the above scene in October 2003 at the Museum of Transportation in St. Louis,

 << BACK